LLNL/scr/doc/rst/users/config.rst

    * - :code:`SCR_FLUSH_ON_RESTART`
      - 0
      - Set to 1 to force SCR to flush a checkpoint during restart.
 This is useful for codes that must restart from the parallel file system.
-   * - :code:`SCR_PRESERVE_DIRECTORIES`
-     - 1
-     - Whether SCR should preserve the application directory structure in prefix directory in flush and scavenge operations.
-Set to 0 to rely on SCR-defined directory layouts.
    * - :code:`SCR_RUNS`
      - 1
      - Specify the maximum number of times the :code:`scr_srun` command should attempt to run a job within an allocation.
 Set to -1 to specify an unlimited number of times.